-The FUNCTION FEED DWELL function can be used to program a recurring dwell time in seconds, e.g. to force chip breaking.
+The FUNCTION FEED DWELL function can be used to program a recurring dwell time in seconds, e.g. to force chip breaking in a turning cycle.
 Program FUNCTION FEED DWELL immediately prior to the machining you wish to run with chip breaking.